CSC-480-F2023/group-project-wireless-communications-mesh/CODE_OF_CONDUCT.md

 * Complete scilence when regarding responsibilites or deadlines.
 * Not doing the things they agreed to do.
-* activly trying to create problems with the code repositories.
+* Actively trying to create problems with the code repositories.

 ### 1. Warning